mvit777/BikeDistributor/README.md

 We have a bunch of Domain Models (namely Product, ProductOption, Order, ReceiptFormat, Customer) wrapped into respective MongoEnititesXXX.
 MongoEntities are saved into respective Repository<MongoEntityXXX> which are only accessible via specialized MongoServicesXXX which take care of CRUD and everything else needed.
 An implementation of the Repository pattern, in short.

-Data got written in No-sql db MongoDb and all evolve around the concept of collections.
+  Data get written in No-sql db MongoDb and all revolve around the concept of collections.

 The library also features some business-domain-specific plumbing and infrasctures that we will see later (maybe)